 There are a few notable shows where this has been played, and the spurious words game is a key component in the Varsity Match!

-At various points over the last 15 years, OULES have played other silly games (not during shows, I should point out (Um, well, we may have during Robin Hood… - Tom (2015)) of which providing a comprehensive list of would be nigh impossible.
+At various points over the last 15 years, OULES have played other silly games (not during shows, I should point out) of which providing a comprehensive list of would be nigh impossible.
 We play Improv Games, we play games we stole from the Radio, the Television, and games we made up entirely by ourselves (probably).
 Nevertheless, let's have a go at providing this list:

 VOLES is the catch-all term for assorted light entertainers.